vectordotdev/vector/rfcs/2021-08-13-8025-internal-tracing.md

 internal tracing data, with the goal of enabling faster and more accurate diagnosis of performance issues in deployed environments.

+## Status

+The team decided not to move forward with this change.
+Implementing tracing within Vector is not a worthy goal in itself, and there is a clearer, cheaper path to addressing the pain points laid out in this RFC via more granular timing metrics.

+That being said, the team recognizes that tracing has the potential to provide unique observability into Vector internals, just not necessarily in the form laid out in this RFC.
+We will continue to collect implementation ideas and use cases, as well as keep an eye on the tracing ecosystem.
+When a strong case can be made, we will revisit this topic.

 ## Context

 - Existing experimental implementation ([#7929](https://github.com/timberio/vector/pull/7929))